kailash-manasarovar/statement/docs/timeline/2023/october.md

 ## My car is damaged on the Montgo

-- I go walking on the Montgo, the mountain that overlooks the town, one Saturday, on the 14th October.
+- I go walking on the Montgo, the mountain that overlooks the town, on Saturday 14th October.
 - Usually I go to the top, but something told me to come back early which I did.
 I'm unusually concerned about my car.
 - As I'm coming back, I bump into a good-looking man who has three large hunting dogs with him.
 I'm about 5 minutes away from my car at that point.
 - As I get into my car, I notice the people at the gun club looking at me in a strange way.